 Pay attention to what others want to learn

 Before you start working, figure out who your audience is and how much interest there is in the subject.
-Ask about the topic you’ve chosen to a group of friends as well as your present audience.
+Ask about the topic you’ve chosen to a group of friends and your present audience.
 Put it to the test by delivering polls or online questionnaires to your target audience.
 You may begin by developing a small tutorial lesson and tracking its effectiveness.
 Then, as a follow-up to the class, ask your audience if they’d like to see more of this type of material on social media or via email marketing campaigns.

 2. Do the research